cloudforet-io/cloudforet-io.github.io/content/jp/docs/developers/contribute/documentation/style_guide.md

 weight: 2
 date: 2021-10-01
 description: >
-    This page explains the custom Hugo shortcodes that can be used in SpaceONE Markdown documentation.
+    This page explains the custom Hugo shortcodes that can be used in Cloudforet Markdown documentation.
 ---

 ## Heading tag